Rauschii/DGamesContent/README.md

-This repository serves as a collection of research content for the upcoming publication (TBA).
+This repository serves as a collection of research content for the upcoming publication (TBA) on DGAMES.

 The research originates from the PhD chapter DGames, which is part of the PhD thesis Early Screening of Dyslexia Using a Language-Independent Content Game and Machine Learning by Maria Rauschenberger.
 Read the full thesis here.